lumen-notes/lumen/README.md

 ## Metadata

-You can add metadata to any note in Lumen by including key-value pairs ([YAML](https://yaml.org/)) enclosed within `---` delimiters at the top of your note.
+You can include metadata, in the form of key-value pairs ([YAML](https://yaml.org/)), at the top of any note, enclosed within `---` delimiters.
 We refer to this as your note's "frontmatter".

 ### Example